Johnson Outdoors: Healthways

 Healthways was a firm founded by Dick Klein which made scuba gear.
 It went bankrupt in 1963; its successor company is Scubapro.

 It was one of the five original USA diving gear makers: U.S. Divers, Healthways, Voit, Dacor, Swimaster.

 Healthways is notable in that it was the first manufacturer to use "scuba" as a word rather than an acronym.
 Their twin-hose regulator line was called the "Scuba"; hence, one of their later models, the Scuba Pro, eventually became the name of the reorganized company.
 (Healthways' single-hose regulators were dubbed the "Scubair" line.)

 Scubapro

 Scubapro was founded in the United States in 1963 by Gustav Dalla Valle, the Beuchat representative in United States, and Dick Bonin to manufacture scuba gear.
 Scubapro merged with dive computer manufacturer Uwatec in 1997 and became part of Johnson Outdoors.
 The company, now known as "Scubapro Uwatec", currently manufactures diving regulators, buoyancy compensators, dive computers, masks, fins, snorkels, wetsuits and drysuits, as well as scuba accessories.

+SeemannSub, also known as Subgear, was acquired by Scubapro in 2007.